Stacked-Org/stacked-docs/docs/forms.md

     ),
 ])
 ```
-don't forget to run `flutter pub run build_runner build --delete-conflicting-outputs` to update the generated file.
+Don't forget to run `flutter pub run build_runner build --delete-conflicting-outputs` to update the generated file.

-Underneath the validator you supplied will be called on every action on the text field and assign the String you supplied to the validation message if the conditions are not met.
+The validator is executed for every character and the value returned is stored in [field_name]ValidationMessage.
+In addition to that, there's also a boolean value called has[field_name]ValidationMessage that indicates if a validation message is present.

-To access the validation message you can use `viewModel.passwordValidationMessage` since validationMessage is generated for every controller and a boolean to check if the variable is empty or not.
+The common way to conditionally show a validation message is to make use of the boolean mentioned above and the validation message value.
+See an example below.

 ```dart
 if (viewModel.hasPasswordValidationMessage)